-Cells become specialised so that they can perform a set of particular roles or functions, playing their part in reproduction, energy metabolism, regeneration, information transfer, etc.
+Cells become specialized so that they can perform a set of particular roles or functions, playing their part in reproduction, energy metabolism, regeneration, information transfer, etc.

 One of the fascinating areas of study about the human body is cell biology.
 Cell biology is the study of the microscopic cells (specialized or otherwise) that of which the human body is made up and of their function.

 The simplest and most graphically useful ways to think about these microcells is like the building blocks whose unique working combination makes the human body function how it is meant to.
 There are many kinds of cells.
 Some of them are grouped together and make up different body parts, such is the case of body tissue, for example.
 But others carry out rather more specialized and complex tasks or functions.

 These specialized cells carry out their function because they were specifically designed to do so.
 It is important to note that each of them has been formed separately and they function autonomously.
 This is because each one of them has a specific function to perform that cannot be interfered with.

 Here is the full list of specialized cells and their function (in alphabetical order):

 - Muscle cells.

 - Red blood cells.